 gorgeous Gorjuss cat-proof Christmas tree you’ll love this drop cloth version.

 Oh before I forget, if you don’t want to go to the trouble of finding some of the materials we used, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us feed our purr babies 😉

 Until next time.
-Hope you have a beautiful, love filled week.
+I hope you have a beautiful, love-filled week.